17 Secret Recipes That Were Just Released for the First Time

 Panera Bread’s favorites

 The casual bistro that’s best known for its soups, salads, and sandwiches has released enough recipes through its Panera at Home initiative for folks to recreate the “You Pick 2” plan in their own kitchens.
 Choose from Panera favorites like Chipotle Chicken and Ranch Flatbread, Fuji Apple Quinoa Grain Bowl, Caprese Mac & Cheese, or Brazilian Seafood Stew.
-Many use items from their retail line as the starting point, but no one is stopping you from throwing that broccoli cheddar soup into one of those sourdough bread bowls you’ve been stress baking in quarantine.
+Many use items from their retail line as the starting point, but no one is stopping you from throwing that broccoli cheddar soup into one of those sourdough bread bowls you’ve been stress baking.